Other Financial Support

 - Bursaries and scholarships are made directly by universities and colleges in addition to any student loans, and grants and do not have to be paid back.

-- Some charities also offer funding.
+- Some commercial companies and charities also offer funding.

 Disabled Students' Allowances